nvanlaerebeke/Crazy.Tftp.Net/README.md

 # Mac.Tftp.Net

-TFTP server using Tftp.NET that gives each client it's own data directory based on mac address
+TFTP server using Tftp.NET that gives each client it's own data directory based on mac address.

+Based on